coopernurse/barrister-site/index.md

 To convert `calc.idl` to JSON and HTML forms, run:

     barrister -t "Calculator Interface" -d calc.html -j calc.json calc.idl

+Or use the hosted translator (this will only output the JSON file, not the docs):

+    curl --data-urlencode idl@calc.idl http://barrister.bitmechanic.com/run > calc.json

 Output files: